eu-nebulous/sal/README.md

 It is possible to find more regarding how to use SAL endpoints [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).

 ### 1. Prerequisites
-To use SAL, it is mandatory to have the Execution Adapter (ProActive) [installed](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#proactive-scheduler) and [properly configured](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#configure-proactive-scheduler-details).
+To use SAL, you must have the Execution Adapter (ProActive) [installed](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#proactive-scheduler) and [properly configured](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#configure-proactive-scheduler-details).
 In the [configuration script](https://github.com/eu-nebulous/sal/blob/main/resources/deployment.yaml), it is necessary only to set
 - `<PROACTIVE_URL>`
 - `<USERNAME>`
 - `<PASSWORD>`

-Rest is configured automatically for Nebulous (see [Nebulous SAL deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#nebulous-sal-deployment-managed-by-7bulls).
+The rest of the configuration is automatically handled by Nebulous (see [Nebulous SAL deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#nebulous-sal-deployment-managed-by-7bulls) for more details).

-For more information on setting up the SAL Kubernetes deployment script, see [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#23-deploying-sal-as-a-kubernetes-pod).
-Details about using the endpoints are available [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).
+For additional information on setting up the SAL Kubernetes deployment script, refer to [this guide](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#23-deploying-sal-as-a-kubernetes-pod).
+You can find details on using the endpoints [here](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).

 #####  1.1.
 [Connect endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/1-connection-endpoints.md#11--connect-endpoint) - Establishing the connection to ProActive server.
 SAL must be connected to ProActive to use any of the endpoints.
 If you encounter an `HTTP 500` when calling endpoints, which reports a `NotConnectedException`, it indicates that SAL is not connected to ProActive.
 You can verify this in the SAL [logs](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#32-view-sal-logs) (particularly those within the container).